jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![old philosophy in a new world](/img\diagrams\techvolution-open-source-projects.jpg) _Some of the more famous open-source projects.
 Most of this software, worth many hundreds of billions, you can download and use for free.
 If you can't program, it only takes hiring a few to get whatever product you can imagine._

 All this praise doesn't mean open-source communities are perfect and can run the world.
-Open-source is only a part of the ecosystem bringing the Internet Age and mass-collaboration to life.
+It has problems, [mainly that it's easy to free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.
+That's why open-source is only a part of the ecosystem bringing the Internet Age and mass-collaboration to life.
 There will always be significant energy, manufacturing, and mining companies with large corporate structures, mass-producing our essential products.
 Likewise, the government will still run social programs and install traffic lights.

 Within that in mind, however, open-source is vital.